kleinjoshuaa/teachyourselfCS/README.md

 - [ ] Read [How to Solve It](https://smile.amazon.com/How-Solve-Mathematical-Princeton-Science/dp/069116407X/)
 - [ ] Do 100 [Leetcode](https://www.leetcode.com) problems
 ### Extra
+- [ ] Do 100 more Leetcode
-- [ ] Implement each data structure listed
+- [ ] Implement each data structure listed in chapters 3 and 12 of Skiena.

 ## Mathematics for CS
 ### Core